TomasHubelbauer/week-planner/readme.md

   This will help track good habits that are neglected or bad habits that are indulged.

-- [ ] Collect and display verb statistics

 - [ ] Use a `dialog` with an `input` with a pre-filled `datalist` of types

   The `prompt` is a good and easy free form input solution, but it doesn't allow